nopnop2002/Raspberry-ili9325/README.md

 # ili9325_rpi
-ILI9325 TFT Shield Demo Code
+ILI9325 TFT Shield Library for Raspberry

-This program is example code for RaspberryPi/OrangePi.
+This program is library for RaspberryPi/OrangePi.
 This program can show a chart to ILI9325 TFT Shield.
 Primarily, this TFT Shiled is the one for Arduino.